Skip to main content

 I use an applicant tracking system (ATS) called Zoho Recruit to post jobs, get applications, and store potential candidates’ data.

 If you’re really tight on budget you might consider using a Google Sheet as a candidate database, but I wouldn’t recommend it.
-It’s time-consuming to use at scale, you need separate automation software, and it doesn’t have the supporting tools that dedicated recruitment software comes with.
+It’s time-consuming to use at scale, you'll need separate automation software, and it doesn’t have the supporting tools that dedicated recruitment software comes with.

 Step two: Collecting candidate data